puppetlabs/puppet-docs/source/pe/3.1/console_classes_groups.markdown

 ### Adding a New Group

-Use the "add group" button in the console's sidebar, then enter the group's name and any classes or variables you want to assign.
+Use the "Add group" button in the console's sidebar or the "Add group" link in the main groups page, then enter the group's name and any classes, groups, variables, and nodes you want to assign to the new group.

 ![The add group button][classes_group_button]